PS-1 Renault Nissan - Early Alert System for Dropout Risk in Girl Students

 A software-based platform (mobile/web) with:

-- Role-based access for athletes, coaches, school admins, and government officials.
+- Role-based access for athletes, coaches, school admins, and government

-- AI/computer vision module to evaluate athletic performance via video input.
+- AI/computer vision module to evaluate athletic performance via video

 - Sport-specific data models for tracking and forecasting athlete growth.

-- Secure, cloud-based athlete records for nationwide access and collaboration.
+- Secure, cloud-based athlete records for nationwide access and

-- Real-time analytics for district/state/national level sports authorities to plan interventions.
+- Real-time analytics for district/state/national level sports authorities

 Category: Software